MaibornWolff/codecharta/analysis/filter/MergeFilter/README.md

 **Category**: Filter (takes in multiple cc.json files and outputs single cc.json)

-Reads the specified files and merges visualisation data.
+Reads the specified files and merges visualization data.

 The first file with visualisation data is used as reference for the merging strategy and a base for the output.
 The visualisation data in the additional json files (given they have the same API version) are fitted into this reference structure according to a specific strategy.
 Currently, there are two main strategies: